YSaed1234/TaskCalcChatBotProject/README.md

 You can any other operators by add its Data in DB as key value and its built function if found .
+Note : in Data base Table operators id Colom oneNum== 0 then cant pass message that have only one number as [add 1]  , must has at least two numbers as [add 1 to 2] else can allow to pass only one number as square function Ex : [square 9 ]

+Note :
+if Chat bot ask You abaut Your feedBack then your should answer from allowed Choices else  will ask you for correct answer again . that Also with  ask to complete or Finish  .